Xmrit

 Common reasons to lock limits include:

-To lock your limits, click on the Lock Limits button.
+To lock your limits, click on the Lock Limits button, highlighted in red in the image below.
 You will then be presented with a popup that gives you two ways to lock your limits:

 It is also possible to manually alter the limits by directly entering values into the cells at the top of the popup spreadsheet.
 This is not the recommended approach for most situations as it is possible to set incorrect limits that are too sensitive, or not sensitive enough.